History of Tunisia: Rule of the Maghrib

-The Muslim philosophers Ibn Tufayl (Abubacer to the Latins) of Granada (d.1185), and Ibn Rushd (Averroës) of Córdoba (1126–1198), who was also appointed a Maliki judge, were dignitaries known to the Almohad court, whose capital became fixed at Marrakech.
+The Muslim philosophers Ibn Tufayl (Abubacer to the Latins) of Granada (d.1185), and Ibn Rushd (Averroës) of Córdoba (1126–1198), who was also appointed a Maliki judge, were dignitaries known to the Almohad court, whose capital became fixed at Marrakesh.
 The sufi master theologian Ibn 'Arabi was born in Murcia in 1165.
 Under the Almohads architecture flourished, the Giralda being built in Seville and the pointed arch being introduced.